 The Project will result in dredging from a borrow source located approximately 3-4 miles south of the Rockaway Atlantic shorefront.
 Dredging near this area for other borrow source material has occurred for several USACE-led beachfront renourishment projects; these prior dredging activities have not reduced the natural regenerative powers of the shoreland.
-In fact, the natural regenerative powers of the shoreland have decreased such that renourishment, groins, and seawalls are necessary to limit further loss of shoreline sediment due to coastal storms and normal coastal hydrodynamics.
-The Project will also result in minor seafloor disturbance within Rockaway Inlet during piling construction of the Hurricane Barrier.
+Regardless, the natural regenerative powers of the subject project shoreline have decreased such that renourishment, groins, and seawalls are necessary to limit further loss of shoreline sediment due to coastal storms and normal coastal hydrodynamics, and not due to excavation or dredging in coastal waters.